-Pernicious anemia is a more common form of anemia in older adults and is caused by dietary deficiency in vitamin B12 or by poor absorption of this vitamin by the intestines.
+Pernicious anemia is a more common form of anemia in older adults and is caused by a dietary deficiency in vitamin B12 or by poor absorption of this vitamin by the intestines.
 This condition is also frequently encountered in alcoholics.

 Anemia is not a disease in itself, but rather a condition attributable to other health problems.
 Anemia can be the result of the following three disorders:

 In North America, blood loss is the most common cause of anemia.
 Many women have limited anemia in general because their diet does not provide sufficient nutrient intake to replace monthly blood loss from menstruation.
 Gastrointestinal bleeding is another common cause of blood loss; These bleedings may be attributable to diseases such as ulcerative colitis, diverticulitis and colon cancer.
 Some medications such as acetylsalicylic acid * (ASA) and non-steroidal anti-inflammatory drugs may also cause gastrointestinal bleeding.
-All of this could be avoided by promoting ahealthy lifestyle.
+All of this can be avoided by promoting a healthy lifestyle.

 The following conditions may also cause bleeding:

 The body needs iron to produce hemoglobin, the protein present in the red cells that transports oxygen from the lungs to the rest of the body.
 Hemoglobin also gives its red color to blood.
 Similarly, deficiencies in vitamin B12 and folic acid are often observed.